Eagle Broadcasting Corporation: History

-Legislative Franchise Renewal
+Legislative franchise renewal

-On May 3, 2016, Philippine President Benigno C. Aquino III signed Republic Act No. 10773 which renewed EBC's legislative franchise for another 25 years.
+On May 3, 2016, Philippine President Benigno S. Aquino III signed Republic Act No. 10773 which renewed EBC's legislative franchise for another 25 years.
 The law granted EBC a franchise to construct, install, operate, and maintain, for commercial purposes, radio broadcasting stations and television stations, including digital television system, with the corresponding facilities such as relay stations, throughout the Philippines.